Consultation on derogation to the exclusion criteria

 - a description of the representative uses presented by the applicant

 - information on the exclusion criteria met by the active substance

-It is important that interested parties (manufacturers, users of biocidal products, sector concerned, authorities etc.) contribute to the public consultation to collect valuable information for the decision-making process, in particular on the existence or absence of suitable alternatives.
+It is important that interested parties (manufacturers, users of biocidal products, sector concerned, authorities etc.) contribute to the consultation to collect valuable information for the decision-making process, in particular on the existence or absence of suitable alternatives.

 Contributors must provide information with justifications, and not mere statements that a substance is needed or not needed.